Law Firm Partner Billable Hours: Market Reality Check

 Managing Partnership Track Expectations

-For new attorneys like Elena, understanding that partnership requires evolving beyond pure billable hour generation is crucial.
+For attorneys eyeing partnership, understanding that it requires evolving beyond pure billable hour generation is important.
 While associates succeed by consistently hitting hour targets, partners must demonstrate business development capabilities, client management skills, and firm leadership.

 Most successful partners develop specialties that create consistent demand.
 Whether it's fintech regulatory work, healthcare compliance, or construction litigation, having unique expertise allows for premium billing rates and more predictable hour generation.